 Research Project Track

 This track is for students that wish to work on a large independent research project supervised by a faculty member.
-To complete this track, students must document and defend their research project, take at least three courses (9 credit hours) at the 600 level, and satisfactorily complete at least six credit hours of CSE 700 Research for Master's Thesis or Research Project (6).
+To complete this track, students must document and defend their research project, take at least three courses (9 credit hours) at the 600 level, and satisfactorily complete at least six credit hours of CSE 704 Non-Thesis Project (6).

 Coursework Only Track